sakshirothe/Numpyproject/README.md

 # Numpyproject
-Creating  numpy function with methods
+Creating  numpy library with all its methods and function